lcgamboa/sh3dtoblender/README.md

-#   SweetHome3D HTML5 to Blender inporter
+#   SweetHome3D HTML5 to Blender importer

 ## How to use: